Shamir-Lab/StatTheGit/readme.md

 # StatTheGit4TAU Python Code to Maintain Statistics for GitHub Repositories in TAU's bioinformatic groups

 ## What is StatTheGit
+Github recornds clone and views statistics for the past two weeks noly.

-StatTheGit4TAU is a python based tool to fetch, maintain and display GitHub clone and views statistics.
+StatTheGit4TAU is a python based tool to fetch, maintain and display GitHub clone and views statistics for unlimited time.

 This project was forked from [StatTheGit](https://medium.com/@aqeel.anwar/maintaining-github-stats-for-more-than-14-days-31653bd1d7e1?sk=0d4a7e0c1b21df8a6e715719109dcecc) repo.

-A detailed documentation of the original one and can be found [here](https://medium.com/@aqeel.anwar/maintaining-github-stats-for-more-than-14-days-31653bd1d7e1?sk=0d4a7e0c1b21df8a6e715719109dcecc)
+A detailed documentation of the original tool and can be found [here](https://medium.com/@aqeel.anwar/maintaining-github-stats-for-more-than-14-days-31653bd1d7e1?sk=0d4a7e0c1b21df8a6e715719109dcecc)

 ## How to use StatTheGit: